Karsandas Mulji: Family and social background

-Born to a Gujarati Vaishnav family.
+Born to a Gujarati Vaishnav and Kapol bania family.
 He was raised by his mother's aunt after he lost his mother when he was quite young.
 Karsandas attended Elphinstone College for his education and took part in Gnan Prasarak Mandal's events.
 Karsandas started working as a journalist in 1851, when Dadabhai Naoroji created the Anglo-Gujarati Newspaper Rast Goftar.
 He was later repudiated by his family because of his views on widow remarriage.
 After a visit to England on business in connection with the cotton trade, which was not successful and brought on him excommunication from his caste because of the notion prevalent at those times regarding crossing the seas.

 Professional life

 Mulji used to previously write for the Rast Goftar and Stribodh magazines, but readership of these magazines were mostly limited to Parsis.
 Narmadashankar Lalshankar, popularly known as Narmad, Mahipatram Rupram and Karsandas Mulji were members of Buddhivardhak Sabha.
 He was a nominated Fellow of the University of Bombay.
 He was also a member of the Royal Asiatic Society of Great Britain and Ireland.

-Unhappy with the limited readership of these magazines, with the help of Mangalbhai Naththubhai, Mulji in the year 1855 founded a Gujarati newspaper named Satyaprakash targeting orthodox Hindus.
+Unhappy with the limited readership of these magazines, with the help of Mangalbhai Naththubhai, Mulji in the year 1855 founded a Gujarati newspaper named Satyaprakash targeting strictly conventional orthodox people.
 He edited it while Rustomji Ranina was the publisher.
 However Satyprakash was published for merely six years before closing in 1861 and latter dissolving into Rast Goftar, the same newspaper which he had previously left due to its lesser audience.
-His articles addressed forward Hindu caste leaders and attacked social, religious customs, and practices.
+His articles addressed forward caste leaders and attacked immoral social customs and practices.
 Mulji addressed various social issues such as female education, excessive money spending in pompous weddings, wedding ceremonies, and the funeral ritual of chest beating.